 We recognise that family life is subject to different time constraints and pressures and there is often more than one child in the family.
 Also we acknowledge that all children need leisure time and several children are involved in other activities out of school.
 Therefore, we hope that this guidance reflects a balance so children can extend and consolidate their learning with parental support while still allowing ‘down time.’

 We are proposing that homework will consist of regular daily and weekly activities, with an extended project each half term.
 The regular weekly activities will be:

 To read for 10 – 20 minutes on a daily basis to an adult.
 If the child is a fluent reader then for the child to read independently but to spend a few minutes talking to an adult about their reading (a suggested list of questions can be found on the Reading page).

-To investigate a weekly spelling rule or focus on commonly used words relevant to the current learning.
-Some children may also have a list of common words which are age appropriate to learn over a period of time which do not fit into regular spelling patterns.
-For those who struggle to learn spellings a good approach is to look at the word, cover it up and write it out then check.
-On the spelling page you can find a copy of the spelling leaflet which sets out the expectations in the national curriculum and a range of approaches which children can use to practise their spellings.
+For those who struggle to learn spellings a good approach is to look at the word, cover it up and write it out, then check it is correct.
+To support your child further, on the Spelling section of this website, you will find a copy of our Spelling Guidance leaflet which sets out the expectations in the National Curriculum and a range of suggested approaches and websites which children can use to practise their spellings.

 Tables or number facts and My Maths

 To learn their times tables or other number facts provided by the teacher.
 As the children get older they should have instant recall of both multiplication and division facts in a random order.
 More information, including the expectations of the national curriculum, can be found on the Multiplication Tables page.

 The children may also be set a half termly project linked to their topic which they can complete over a period of time – more detailed information will be provided from the class teachers.